1. Why is Pitt Law offering this program?

 Heatlh Care Compliance Online is ideal for compliance professionals who want to agument their professional development.
 It is also an excellent program for those who may need or want to have a deeper understanding of compliance.
 Our program is also particularly suitable for attorneys, administrators, health care professionals, and social workers who work with compliance issues.

 4. How long does the program take?

-Health Care Compliance Online commences each January and concludes each October.
+The program takes 10 months.
+It commences in the end of January and finishes in November.
 Students take one course at a time, but each course is delivered in an accelerated format and is only eight weeks long.
-This means students take two courses in the spring semester; enjoy a short break; take two courses over the summer; enjoy a second break; and take a final course in the fall semester, finishing in October.
-Students have an option to schedule the courses differently so that they have more time off in the summer.
+This means students take two courses in the spring semester; enjoy a short break; take one course in the summer; enjoy a second break; and take the final two course in the fall semester.

 5. How much does the program cost?